lizard-heart/obsidian-to-omnifocus/README.md

-# Obsidian Admonition to Quarto
+# Obsidian to OmniFocus
+This plugin will extract tasks from the current note open in Obsidian and create them in OmniFocus.